softgarden-developers/softgarden-php-sdk/README.md

 Usage
 -----

-The [examples][examples] are a good place to start.
-The minimal you'll need to have is:
+The minimal you'll need to
+have is:

     require 'softgarden-php-sdk/src/Softgarden.php';